Melissa Larkin-Skinner is the Regional CEO, Florida. She is responsible for clinical and fiscal oversight of clinical operations.

 In August 2016, she received the Florida Alcohol and Drug Abuse Association Administrator of the Year for her work in combating the opioid epidemic in our community.

-Roger Johnson – Regional Chief Administrative Officer
+Roger Johnson – Regional Chief Operating Officer

 Jane Roseboro, MA, MCAP – Vice President of Community Alignment

 Jane Roseboro is the Vice President of Community Alignment at Centerstone.
 She has been with Centerstone since 2009 and has been working to help those with mental health and substance abuse issues for more than 18 years.
 Roseboro started with Centerstone as a counselor in the Children’s Substance Abuse and Mental Health Program.
 After less than a year, she was promoted to Supervisor over Children Substance Abuse Program to include outpatient counseling and prevention services.
 Later, Roseboro began managing other community based programs such as the Manatee County Drug Court Program.
 Due to the excellent care that Centerstone staff provide, Centerstone continued to grow and as a result she began managing all of the new Centerstone Treatment Courts in Sarasota County as well.
 Roseboro was promoted to Director of Forensic services were she oversees the drug court and jail programming in Manatee and Sarasota Counties, Comprehensive Treatment Court Jail Diversion Program in Sarasota, Homeless and Forensic Outreach in Manatee County, and Integrated Care at the Department of Health in Sarasota and North Port.

 As Vice President of Community Alignment, Roseboro continues to oversee the same programming in addition to the four FACT teams in Manatee, Sarasota, and Lee Counties.
 She serves on several community workgroups and boards.
 She focuses on continued growth efforts in these counties, as well as in the areas of forensics and integrated care.